danielharrell/SumLect2015/Lost_Idea_LA.md

-It is this same Socratic approach that explains why an all-required program of books, which might otherwise be thought full of content, can more deeply be said to lack it.
-For anything written down, we could claim, is simply doctrine, until a reader puts it into dialogue by questioning it rather than assimilating it.
-This brings us to a final reason we might wonder if a liberal education has any content; and perhaps our best reason to forget the idea of a liberal art.
+It is this same Socratic approach that explains why an all-required program of books, which might otherwise be thought full of content, could more deeply be said to lack it.
+For anything written down, we might claim, is simply doctrine, until a reader puts it into dialogue by questioning it rather than assimilating it.
+This brings us to a final reason, then, we might wonder if a liberal education has any content; and perhaps our best reason to forget the idea of a liberal art.
 For suppose we were only able to learn, truly learn, insofar as we did this for ourselves, from within.
 What we learned, in that case, would seem to be found in the self, or even the soul, rather than in a set of subjects.
 And this is the same self that a liberal education makes free.
 So the more liberal an education becomes, we might say, the more that *what* we learn is a matter of *how* we learn, and *who* we become in learning it.
-Which at one college, at least, is to say the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation about that book, which brings the book to life, with all it may contain.
-And this conversation, both with others and with oneself, would embody a liberal education without content: an education in selfhood rather than subjects, where the something we finally learn is what it means to learn, and even what it means to love it.
+Which at this college, at least, is to say the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation about that book, which brings the book to life, with all it may contain.
+And this conversation, both with others and with oneself, might then be said to embody a liberal education without content: an education in selfhood rather than subjects, where the something we finally learn is what it means to learn, and even what it means to love it.